 Should we look to minimise ‘false negatives’?

-Should we try and balance the level of false negatives and false positives.
+Should we try and balance the level of false negatives and false positives?

 Our decision for the analysis objective was to reduce False Negatives.
-We based our decision on the assumption that Canada’s forest Department would prefer not to miss a chance to plant Spruce on a given plot.
+We based our decision on the assumption that Canada’s forest Department would prefer not to miss an opportunity to plant Spruce on a given plot.

 The Spruce tree is a valuable commodity so they want to avoid as much as possible planting a non-Spruce in a plot that would support spruce tree.